GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Group composition (advanced)
 - kill-dependency levels
-   - 4: your life depends on it (ex: Bloodsucker/Hunter's Fury frontliner)
+   - 4: your life depends on it (ex: Bloodsucker/Hunter's Fury front liner)
    - 3: your effectiveness depends on it (ex: Headhunter sniper)
    - 2: it helps but is not essential (ex: Tech Support skill user)
    - 1: it doesn't matter (ex: medic)